SampsonML/SampsonML.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm Matt, a final-year PhD candidate at Princeton University working with <a href="https://pmelchior.net" style="font-weight: bold; color:#8ec07c;">Prof. Peter Melchior</a> in the <a href="https://dynamical-learning-lab.github.io/" style="font-weight: bold; color:#8ec07c;">Dynamical Learning Lab</a>.
-My research focuses on stochastic optimization, representation learning, and dynamical systems, with the goal of using principles from physics to build more capable and trainable models.
+My research focuses on latent dynamical systems,causal representation learning, and AI for discovery, with the goal of using principles from physics to build more capable and trainable models.

 Prior to Princeton, I developed large-scale simulations of complex physical systems at the Australian National University.